slackhack/ProgressBarDemo/README.md

 **Serge Merzliakov**

-This is my progress bars demo which is built using the following technologies:
+This is my progress bars demo which is built using the following javascript libraries and tools:

-  * React Framework
+  * React
   * Flux
-  * React Bootstrap Components
+  * React Bootstrap
   * Gulp
+  * Jest

 With an honorable mention to the awesome **MacDown** markdown editor for OS X.